 - Canned green chiles: This is optional, but by using a variety of different chiles and peppers your chili base will have incredible flavor.

 - Extra virgin olive oil: I cook exclusively with olive oil.
-This is used for sautรฉing so you can use canola, corn, avocado or any other vegetable oil.
+This is used for sautéing so you can use canola, corn, avocado or any other vegetable oil.

-- Onion: You can use brown, white or yellow onion.
+- Onion: You can use white or yellow onions.

-- Garlic: I used fresh garlic, but since we’re camping, you could substitute with ยฝ-1 teaspoon of garlic powder.
+- Garlic: I used fresh garlic, but since we’re camping, you could substitute with ½-1 teaspoon of garlic powder.

 - Spices: Chile powder (mild or hot), cumin and salt.

-- Pantry staples: Canned black beans, canned tomato sauce and canned diced tomatoes.
+- Pantry staples: Canned tomato sauce and canned diced tomatoes.

 - Cornbread mix: To make camp cooking easier, I used a box mix of cornbread that only required water.
 I found Marie Callendar’s just-add-water cornbread mix and it was fabulous with our chili.

-- Toppings: Serve with shredded cheese, sour cream and diced avocado with lime.
+- Toppings: Serve with shredded cheese, sour cream, cilantro, green onions and diced avocado with lime.

 Step-by-step directions